Book of Daniel

-The Book of Daniel is a 2nd-century BC biblical apocalypse with a 6th-century BC setting.
+The Book of Daniel is a biblical apocalypse set in the 6th century BC and considered by mainstream Bible scholars to have been written in the 2nd century BC.
 It is ostensibly a narrative detailing the experiences and prophetic visions of Daniel, a Jewish exile in Babylon.
 The text features prophecy rooted in Jewish history as well as a portrayal of the end times that is cosmic in scope and political in its focus.
 The message of the text intended for the original audience was that just as the God of Israel saves Daniel from his enemies, so too he would save the Israelites in their present oppression.

 The Hebrew Bible includes Daniel as one of the Ketuvim ("Writings"), while Christian biblical canons group the work with the major prophets.
 It divides into two parts: a set of six court tales in chapters 1–6, written mostly in Biblical Aramaic, and four apocalyptic visions in chapters 7–12, written mainly in Late Biblical Hebrew; the Septuagint contains three additional sections in Koine Greek: the Prayer of Azariah and Song of the Three Holy Children, Susanna, and Bel and the Dragon.
+Daniel and other Jewish apocalyptic literature from the period of antiquity (outside of John's Revelation) are all pseudonymous.

 The book's themes have resonated throughout the ages, including with the community of the Dead Sea Scrolls and the authors of the canonical gospels and the Book of Revelation.
 From the 2nd century to the modern era, religious movements, including the Reformation and later millennialist movements, have been deeply influenced by it.
+The book is considered vaticinium ex eventu.